uprm-inso-4116-2020-2021-S1/semester-project-team-d/README.md

 Each part will have their own branch to maximize version control.<br>

-The FRONT END and BACK END branches will be deployed separately using Heroku.<br>
+The FrontEnd and BackEnd branches will be deployed separately using Heroku.<br>

 <strong>CODE IN BOTH BRANCHES SHALL ALWAYS BE EXECUTABLE.</strong><br>